Skiing in Zakopane

 Ski Barabash

-Climate change and, consequently, milder winters contributed to the disappearance of skis from everyday use in the 18th century.
+Climate change and, consequently, milder winters contributed to the disappearance of ski’s from everyday use in the 18th century.
 They returned a century later thanks to Stanisław Barabasz.
 In 1888 he designed and made skis based on a story from a Siberian exile.
-Before settling down in Zakopane, Barabasz learned to ski in Krakow, but only at night, to avoid the taunts of passers-by 🙂 In Podhale he became the director of the School of Timber Industry and began to produce skis designed by himself.
+Before settling down in Zakopane, Barabasz learned to ski in Krakow, but only at night, to avoid the taunts of passers-byers 🙂 In Podhale he became the director of the School of Timber Industry and began to produce skis designed by himself.
 Mariusz Zaruski – famous skier, Kazimierz Hamerling, Marian Małaczyński, Józef Schnaider, Marian Smoluchowski and Tadeusz Smoluchowski also contributed to the popularization of skis.
-In 1904, Matias Zdarski was invited to Poland to conduct the first skiing course.
+In 1904, Matias Zdarski was invited to Poland to conduct the first skiing in Zakopane course.

 You cannot copy content of this page